nedbat/coveragepy/doc/config.rst

 -----

 Values particular to XML reporting.
-The values in the ``[report]`` section also apply to XML output.
+The values in the ``[report]`` section also apply to XML output, where appropriate.

 ``output`` (string, default "coverage.xml"): where to write the XML report.